 During his speech at the Guild of Health Writers conference, William additionally revealed he first became interested in mental health issues while working as an air ambulance pilot.

 MUST SEE: Kate Middleton Is Asked by a Little Girl What It's Like to Be a "Real Princess" — and Her Response Is Too Cute!

 "It was suicide, a subject that is so often hidden.
 The suicide rate among young men in this country is an appalling stain on our society.
 Suicide is the biggest killer of men under 40 in this country," he said.
 "Not cancer, not knife crime, not road deaths — suicide.
 If one of these other issues took so many young lives, there would be a national outcry.
 This silence is killing good people."

 "Catherine [found a passion for this subject] through her work with children and young families," he added.

-Check out the gallery to see fascinating facts about Kate and William!
+Click through the gallery below to see fascinating royal facts about Kate and William!